Skip to main content

 Prerequisites

-• Before you use this guide, please make sure you’ve signed up for AWS and that you have a console admin user.
-If you don’t have one of these prerequisites, you can start here.
+• Make sure you have signed up for AWS and a console Admin user.
+If you do not have one of these prerequisites, you can start here.

-• Postgres in AWS RDS and/or Aurora must be in a version greater than 10.7 in order to use the AWS table import function.
-For more information, see Amazon RDS and Aurora Documentation.
+• Postgres in AWS RDS and/or Aurora must be in a version greater than 10.7 to use the AWS table import function.
+For more information, refer to Amazon RDS and Aurora documentation.

 Setting up your RDS instance or Aurora cluster to Data Integration